 Part-time employees are entitled to the same rights and conditions as full time employees.

 In general, health checks are permitted if they are required to determine if the candidate is physically capable to perform the specific duties as listed for the job role.

 Credit history checks, even if the employee consents, is only permitted if the role involves financial control or frequent handling of funds.

-The minimum probation period is six months and it can be extended for up to two years.
+The maximum probation period is 6 months, save for certain exceptions, such as employees in director positions.
 During the probation period, an employer may dismiss an employee without cause.

 The normal working week in Cyprus is 40 hours.
 A working week cannot exceed 48 hours, including overtime (the maximum overtime per week is eight hours).
 The employee is entitled to a break of at least 15 minutes if the daily period of work is more than six continuous hours.